 Let’s assume for a second there is a viable negligence claim against the pilot and there is enough money behind this claim.
 How big is this case?
 Huge.

 There are seven wrongful death victims.
 Four adults and three minors.
 There is no cap on noneconomic damages in California.
 Would $20 million for each victim be excessive for the deaths of these four relatively young adults and three children?
 I don’t think so.
 That is $140 million.

 The trickier question is how much in future lost wages in the wrongful cases.
-There is no future lost wages for the children.
+There are no future lost wages for the children.
 I can’t guess for the non-Kobe adults.
 But they were relatively young.
-So it is going to be a nontrivial amount, likely millions for each adult.
+So it will be a nontrivial amount, likely millions for each adult.

 Kobe’s future lost wages would invariably be the subject of legions of experts.
 His earning skill set is relatively unique and any projection will be speculative.
 But “reasonable speculation” is really what it requires with future lost wages.
 There are two parallel universes: how much money Kobe would have made (and consumed in many jurisdictions) versus zero consumption and earnings in death.

 The big difference is the cap on pain and suffering in Maryland.
 Assuming there is a survival action for pre-impact fright (there is no public evidence available) and two wrongful death beneficiaries, the cap would be $2,187,500.00 per victim.
 That totals $15,312,500 which is a far cry from the $140 million I suggested could easily be the value in California.

 No matter what the outcome, this is an awful tragedy that has resonated more with a lot of us than we might have expected.